Your browser is out-of-date! Update your browser to view this website correctly.Update my browser

 In the south of Rwanda you’ll find the province of Kigoma, a hilly area favoured by coffee-growing families who set up small plantations in their gardens.
 Made up of no more than 100 coffee trees each, these miniature farms don’t tend to have access to pesticides or fertiliser.
 Once their cherries have been picked, the families load them onto bicycle taxis to take them to a local village.

 In the villages the cherries are bought by representatives from the local BUF washing stations, which is where the cherries are processed.
 BUF representatives have a tough job on their hands; as well as maintaining good relations with the farmers, determining a good price for each coffee and sorting the good coffee from the mediocre, they also have to keep track of each coffee’s origin to ensure absolute traceability.

-Epiphany’s son Sam has now taken over day to day management of the business which is currently expanding into other province’s of Rwanda, this means Epiphany can concentrate on working with coffee producers on quality and production quantity improvements that are delivering coffee cherry to the Remera & Nyarusiza washing stations close to her home.
+Epiphanie’s son Sam has now taken over day to day management of the business which is currently expanding into other province’s of Rwanda, this means Epiphanie can concentrate on working with coffee producers on quality and production quantity improvements that are delivering coffee cherry to the Remera & Nyarusiza washing stations close to her home.
 She did reveal that she enjoys calling all of the washing stations each morning following her prayers to check on the nights coffee deliveries and that everything is running smoothly with processing.

 As soon as the coffee cherries arrive at the BUF washing station they’re spread on raised mesh beds for inspection.
 Any that are overripe, underripe, blemished or show signs of insect damage are removed, since these can lower the quality of the final cup of coffee.
 This is one of the only places in the world where this type of strict quality check takes place, especially on this scale.